 If your employer doesn’t have workers’ compensation or your accident resulted from third-party negligence, you may pursue a plant or refinery accident lawsuit against them and recover economic and non-economic damages.

-In some cases, the court may also award punitive damages to punish the negligent party.
+Sometimes, the court may also award punitive damages to punish the negligent party.
 Cases may include the employer concealing that workers were exposed to illegal asbestos.
-In recent years we have seen cases like this prop up in the Greater Houston area.
-We have extensive experience suing for explosions and fires and we can bring our training in close proximity to your claims to pull off a win for the maximum amount available.
+Recently, we have seen cases like this prop up in Greater Houston.
+We have extensive experience using it for explosions and fires and can bring our training close to your claims to pull off a win for the maximum amount available.